 Secretary – Jonathan Howard

 Jonathan Howard, known as Jon, obtained a Law degree at Cambridge University and then qualified as a solicitor, working for over five years in the Leeds office of what is now Eversheds (Solicitors).
 With his scientist father Dr Alan Howard he co-founded the Howard Foundation Charitable Trust and together they launched the Cambridge Diet in the UK in 1984.
 Jon served as Director of the product’s manufacturing and marketing companies at home and abroad from inception until the Group was sold by Management Buyout (MBO) in 2005.
-Currently, Jon is Secretary to the Howard Foundation and Managing Director of Howard Foundation (Holdings) Limited, whose main activity is now the licensing of its portfolio of nutriceutical patents, and the sales of nutriceuticals.
+Currently, Jon is Secretary to the Howard Foundation and A Director of Howard Foundation (Holdings) Limited, whose main activity is now the licensing of its portfolio of nutriceutical patents, and the sales of nutriceuticals.
 Jon was also a parliamentary candidate in 1992, 1994 and 1997 and elected Wilkins (honorary) Fellow of Downing College, October 2007.